Four Big Questions in Wake of Comey’s Firing

 With Comey out, the logical choice to lead the FBI until a permanent director is selected would be Andrew McCabe, the current deputy director.
 But the administration indicated Wednesday it has other plans, underscoring how the White House wants to maintain tighter control of the bureau.
 Officials are reportedly reviewing choices other than McCabe for the interim director job.

 As for a permanent director, some names have popped up as possible candidates for the job.
 Speculation focused on Ray Kelly, the former New York City police commissioner who managed the force following the attacks of Sept.
 11, 2001, and Rep. Trey Gowdy (R.-S.C.), a former federal prosecutor who criticized Comey for failing to recommend an indictment against Hillary Clinton for her use of a private email server while secretary of state.
-(Gowdy held a series of exhaustive hearings into Clinton’s role in the death of Americans at a diplomatic compound in Libya in 2012, but ultimately found no evidence of any wrongdoing by the former secretary of state).
-Whoever gets the nomination, the Senate confirmation hearings will be highly-charged and hard-fought.
+(Gowdy held a series of exhaustive hearings into Clinton’s role in the death of Americans at a diplomatic compound in Libya in 2012, but ultimately found no evidence of any wrongdoing by the former secretary of state.)
+Whoever gets the nomination, the Senate confirmation hearings will be highly charged and hard-fought.

-Comey is the first FBI director to be fired since 1993, when President Bill Clinton sacked William Sessions, who the inspector general found had committed numerous ethical violations.
+Comey is the first FBI director to be fired since 1993, when President Bill Clinton sacked William Sessions, who the Justice Department’s inspector general found had committed numerous ethical violations.

 Now that he is out of office, Comey will also face a decision on whether to speak out publicly about what he knows, and whether he believes the White House is trying to squelch the Russia investigation.
-Sen. John Warner (D-Va.), the ranking member on the Senate Intelligence Committee, told reporters Wednesday that he had invited Comey to appear in a closed-door session before the committee next Tuesday.
+Sen. Mark Warner (D-Va.), the ranking member on the Senate Intelligence Committee, told reporters Wednesday that he had invited Comey to appear in a closed-door session before the committee next Tuesday.

 “I think Jim Comey has got to have — if not his day in court, at least his day on the Hill,” Warner said.